DahunDev/MinePlotCMD/README.md

-# MinePlotCMD
-extention of Minecraft PlotSqaured plugin for minecraft 1.12.2

-This plugin was mainly made for Korean users.
+MinePlotCMD is an extension of the Minecraft PlotSquared plugin, designed specifically for Minecraft version 1.12.2.
+This plugin provides additional plot management functionality, primarily tailored for Korean users.

+**Features**
+This plugin enhances the functionality of PlotSquared with several new commands for managing and customizing plots.
+It includes features like:

+Reloading plugin settings
+Biome management with price settings
+Plot clearing and reset functionalities
+Member management (adding, removing, and blacklisting) Local plot chatting and chat spying for administrators Plot expiration date management

 **Commands in this plugin:**